 A tank to house your bearded dragon can range anywhere from $50 to several hundred dollars.

 - The enclosure for a juvenile bearded dragon should be at least 20 gallons.
-Mature dragons will need a 40-50 gallon tank, at minimum.
+Mature dragons will need a tank that measure 48″ x 24″ x 24″, which is about 125 gallons.
 It will save money in the long run to purchase a larger tank from the beginning.

 - Make sure the enclosure is sealed off at each corner, to prevent escape or injury and to allow for proper disinfection.